AlphabetsAlphabets/xpx-go-sdk-wiki/Transaction-Storage.md

 >**Note**\
-Transaction below requires different mosaics, so during the execution going on exchange.
-Consequently, before starting should be created new exchange offers.
+Transaction below requires different mosaics, so it includes some exchanges.
+Consequently, there are should exist exchange offers.

 ### PrepareDriveTransaction
 Prepare Drive Transaction is used to create a new drive.
 For creating use **NewPrepareDriveTransaction()**